 For our Best Rappers Alive series, we take a look at the top five best rappers, year by year – ranking them on projects dropped, guest verses and overall impact.

-From Kanye to Drake, Benny the Butcher to Freddie Gibbs, Lil Wayne to Young, we take a look at the top five best rappers alive of 2021.
+From Kanye to Tyler, Nas to Benny the Butcher to Freddie Gibbs, Lil Wayne to Young Thug, we take a look at the top five best rappers alive of 2021.

 But first, before we get into it, here are the honourable mentions (in no particular order).
 There were a lot of dope drops so the honourable mentions list is stacked.